mariaphilo2024/GeoStem-Documentation/XPgDetComponent.md

 - **Code**: A unique identifier for the email template.
 This is often a system-generated value.
 - **Template Type**:Specifies the format of the email content.
 In this case, it is an HTML-based email template.
 - **Subject**: The subject line for the email, which can include default text or a placeholder for dynamic content.
+- The <code>XPgDetComponent</code> is used for creating editable detail pages in the application.
+Unlike read-only components, the <code>XPgDetComponent</code> allows for user interaction to update and save changes to the data.